-The UK Government has introduced new reporting regulations under The Equality Act 2010 requiring companies with over 250 employees to annually disclose their gender pay gap from April 2017 onwards.
-Here we provide the statutory information and the context of our results.
+The UK Government has introduced reporting regulations under The Equality Act 2010 requiring companies with over 250 employees to annually disclose their gender pay gap.
+Here we provide the statutory information from the snapshot date in April 2018 and the context of our results.

 Proportion of Males And Females In Each Quartile Band